 We asked Zelson for his top tips for starting a business under the age of 25.

-1. Choose the right jobs out of school
+1. Choose the right jobs out of school.

 "This turned out to be one of the best opportunities of my life," Zelson said.
 "I was able to learn the ins and outs of running a small business, and that hands-on experience directly helped me turn my idea into a functioning product and ongoing business."

-2. Make sure everyone's interests are aligned
+2. Make sure everyone's interests align.

 As an economics major, Zelson said it was critical for him to create a team environment with an open communication structure where everyone's interests were aligned.

-"This way, everyone can work on their own tasks in a parallel path with the same end goal in mind, to support the success of the company," he said.
+"This way, everyone can work on their own tasks in a parallel path with the same end goal in mind – to support the success of the company," he said.

 3. Realize that being a part of something is better than being all of nothing.

-Zelson said it's important to be prepared to take an offer that is less than ideal in order to at least get the ball rolling, because "the experience you can gain from your for any future ideas that you may have," he said.
-"There is a lot to learn about running a business that you can not know until you try."
+Zelson said it's important to be prepared to take an offer that is less than ideal in order to at least get the ball rolling, because "the experience you can gain ... for any future ideas that you may have" is worthwhile.
+"There is a lot to learn about running a business that you cannot know until you try."

-4. Do your due diligence on the business idea
+4. Do your due diligence on the business idea.

-"You need to have thought of every possible question that may be asked, and have a good answer for each," Zelson said.
-"This goes for both the business idea and the people involved."
+"You need to have thought of every possible question that may be asked, and have a good answer for each.
+This goes for both the business idea and the people involved."

-5. Surround yourself with people who are good at what they do
+5. Surround yourself with people who are good at what they do.

-"At the end of the day, you are only as good as the people you work with," Zelson said.
-"If you create a weak team, then you will have a weak product, but if you have a great team, then your potential is unlimited."
+"At the end of the day, you are only as good as the people you work with.
+If you create a weak team, then you will have a weak product, but if you have a great team, then your potential is unlimited."